-High During Configuration is held at a HIGH level by the LCA until after configuration.
-It is available as a control output indicating that configuration is not yet completed.
-After configuration this pin is a user I/O pin.
+During configuration, this output is held at a High level to indicate that configuration is not yet complete.
+After configuration, this pin is a user-programmable I/O pin.

-Low During Configuration is held at a LOW level by the LCA until after configuration.
-It is available as a control output indicating that configuration is not yet completed.
-It is particularly useful in Master mode as a LOW enable for an EPROM.
-After configuration this pin is a user I/O pin.

-If used as a LOW EPROM enable, it must be programmed as a HIGH after configuration.
+During Configuration, this output is held at a Low level to indicate that the configuration is not yet complete.
+After configuration, this pin is a user-programmable I/O pin.
+LDC is particularly useful in Master mode as a Low enable for an EPROM, but it must then be programmed as a High after configuration.